cambridge-mlg/acp/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-### Constructing valid prediction sets

-To use ACP in your own models, please include the following imports in your file:
+Now, just include the imports:

 ```bash
 from wrapper import *
 from utils import *
 ```

-You might need to tweak your model to make it compatible with the ACP wrapper.
-See models.py for examples with neural networks, logistic regression, and convolutional neural networks.
+### Constructing valid prediction sets

-Once you instantiate your model, wrap ACP around it.
-Now you can generate tight prediction sets with validity guarantees.
+ACP works as a wrapper for any PyTorch model with `.fit()` and `.predict()` methods.
+Once you instantiate your model, you can generate tight prediction sets with validity guarantees.

 ```bash
 ACP = ACP_D(Xtrain, Ytrain, model, seed = SEED, verbose = True)